Get

 Do Border Collies Do Well with Children?

-Border Collies usually get along with children quite well and show love towards the family’s littlest members.
-But Border Collies are herding dogs, meaning they tend to round up smaller critters, including children, which can result in leaning and pushing incidents.
-They also tend to nip due to their herding heritage.
+Border Collies usually get along with children quite well and can be affectionate and playful with the family’s littlest members.
+But Border Collies are herding dogs, meaning they tend to round up smaller critters, including children, which can result in circling, leaning, or chasing behaviors.
+They also may attempt to nip at heels due to their herding heritage.

 They can sometimes get underfoot, causing small kids to trip.
 Most do fine around older kids, particularly children who’ve learned how to communicate and interact with dogs appropriately.
-Border Collies are incredibly intelligent, so they can often control their instincts with early, consistent training and socialization.
+Border Collies are incredibly intelligent, so they can often learn to redirect these instincts with early, consistent training and socialization.

 Cute boy hugs his border collie on the road